 Row 3: 2 DC in first sc; *shell in next ch2 space; repeat from * to turning chain space; 1 SC in turning chain space; CH3, turn.

-Repeat row 3 until your work measures approx 23 inches (or desired length).
+Repeat row 3 until your work measures approximately 23 inches (or desired length).
 At the end of the last row switch to your second colour, CH1, turn.

-Round 1: Work around the border of the blanket evenly in single crochet.
-Make sure that you do 3 SC in each corner of the border.
-I found an excellent article explaining how to work a single crochet border in detail.
-When you have completed one round, join to first sc with a slip stitch.
+Round 1: Crochet around the border of the blanket evenly in single crochet (work 3 SC in each corner stitch of the border to prevent the corners from curling inwards).
+Once you have completed one round, join to first sc with a slip stitch.

 Note: The top of the blanket is a little bit confusing for the first round since there are shells and not a straight row to work off of.
-For the top row of the border, what you need to do is: CH1 and switch to your new colour.
-Then, you do 3SC in the first sc.
-After that, do 1SC in each dc (each shell represents 4 stitches so you want to make 4 SC per shell).
+To begin the top border: CH1 and switch to your new colour.
+Work 3SC in the first sc.
+After that, work 1SC in each dc (each shell represents 4 stitches so you want to make 4 SC per shell).
 You will know you are doing it correctly because the top will start to straighten out.
-Once you reach the end of the row, do 3 SC in the top of the turning chain and continue to work around the border in single crochet.
+Once you reach the end of the row, work 3 SC in the top of the turning chain and continue to work around the border in single crochet.

 Round 2: CH2, work (3 DC, 1 SC) in same stitch; *skip 3 sc, work (4DC, 1 SC) in next sc; repeat from * all the way around the border of the blanket.
 Join to beginning of the round with a slip stitch.